 While in-toed walking does not initially cause pain to a young child, if uncorrected it can lead to associated muscle and joint pains as the child becomes older.
 It can even lead to postural deformities such as scoliosis or lordosis of the spine, which can become progressively more severe with age.
-This is why we do not recommend taking the condition for granted, even though mild cases can self-correct.
-Do not assume that it’s mild and take a chance with your child’s development; consult a specialist for a detailed assessment and prognosis.
+While some cases do self-correct over time, you should consult a specialist for a detailed assessment and prognosis.

 Out-toeing is often the result of a condition known as femoral retroversion.
 This gait pattern would be seen as the child’s feet turning out excessively as he/she walks, similar to how a duck waddles.
 This abnormality can cause secondary pain, and makes normal gait posture difficult for affected children.
 If left untreated, the out-toeing posture can affect the proper development of a child’s hip, knee, and foot joints.

 Out-toeing may be caused by these and other conditions: